gadossey/content-ops-starter/content/pages/about.md

       - type: FeaturedItem
         title: Community Initiatives
         text: |
-          At Man and Man Enterprise, we believe in giving back to the community.
+          At Man and Man Enterprise Limited, we believe in giving back to the community.
 We provide subsidized stoves for women above 50 and plan to build mechanized boreholes for better access to drinking water.
 Additionally, we offer training programs for unemployed youth, helping to reduce unemployment rates and increase our production volumes.
         image:
           url: /images/community-initiatives.jpg
           altText: Community Initiatives